 Haiku Northwest sponsors an annual haiku retreat every autumn at the lovely Seabeck Conference Center in Seabeck, Washington, about 90 minutes west of Seattle.
 We offer a stimulating weekend of haiku sharing, study, and celebration, with a mix of readings, workshops, presentations, panel discussions, writing exercises, nature walks, artwork displays, a kukai (haiku contest), talent show, and other activities.
 A featured guest provides special focus on our weekend theme, and we commemorate the weekend with an anthology of our haiku and senryu.
 We share our meals in the dining hall and live and breathe haiku all weekend.
 We’d love to have you join us!

-The Seabeck Haiku Getaway acknowledges that we gather on the traditional land of the Twana and Skokomish Peoples, and honor with gratitude the land itself and the people who have stewarded it throughout the generations.
+The Seabeck Haiku Getaway acknowledges that we gather on the traditional land of the Twana and Skokomish Peoples, and honor with gratitude the land itself and the people who have stewarded this land throughout the generations.

-If you have questions, first visit the Seabeck Details page, then contact Michel Dylan Welch or Tanya McDonald.
+If you have questions, first visit the Seabeck Haiku Getaway 2023 and Seabeck Details page, then contact Michel Dylan Welch or Susan Lee Roberts (our new registrar).
 You can also visit the Seabeck Conference Center website or phone them at 360-830-5010 (but please be aware that they do not handle any of our registration details).